Getting started

 HTML export + publish pipeline

-useful LSP support
+useful editor backend support

 Still evolving